stellar/slingshot/musig/README.md

 Thus, it returns `Signature` instead of a `Result`, since it can not fail.

 ## Protocol for counterparty state transitions
-Counterparties are states stored internally by a party, that represent the messages received from its counterparties.
+Counterparties are states stored internally by a signer, that represent the messages received from its counterparties.

 Counterparty state transitions overview:
 ```